 Then we applied Varathane Premium Oil Based Stain in the color Ebony with a staining brush then did a light coat on the edge of the square.
 Let it sit for a few minutes before wiping it with a rag!

 Because this the Varathane Premium line, your color payoff is going to be AMAZING and dry very quickly.
 After a few minutes, wipe the stain with a rag.
 Give it another 2-5 minutes to sit, then remove the tape!

 TIP: If you have any bleed marks you can use a sanding block to remove the bleed!

 Step 5: Clean the floors well

 Using the shop vac we cleaned the floors really well to prepare for the Varathane Polyurethane Floor Finish.

 The Varathane Premium Oil Based line dries in just an hour!
 We were able to apply the floor finish which helped make this project go by in a flash.

 Using the Lambskin 10 inch applicator and a rod and a tray we started in the back of the room and started to apply the Varathane Polyurethane Floor Finish in a satin finish.

 Step 7: Enjoy!

 I really hope you give staining your wood floors a try because the process is so much easier than I imagined!
+Now you know how to stain hardwood floors!
 Thank you to my husband, Kyle, for implementing my crazy ideas!